sts10/same/README.markdown

     -v, --verbose          Give verbose output

 OPTIONS:
-    -t, --thoroughness <thoroughness>    How thorough to be when comparing directories.
+        --exclude <exclude>...
+Exclude files from comparison, relative to the given directories -t, --thoroughness <thoroughness>    How thorough to be when comparing directories.
 1 checks file names; 2 checks paths relative to inputted directory; 3 checks file size; 4 checks the actual files